Is Paul Mampilly a scam, a fake or a fraud?

 Online reviews are very mixed:

-Some people claim Paul Mampilly is a total fraudster, while others swear by his Profits Unlimited financial newsletter, calling him the real deal.
+Some people claim Paul Mampilly is a total fraudster, while others swear by his Profits Unlimited financial newsletter and say he’s the real deal.

 Calling anyone a scam artist is a very strong accusation to make but sadly, when it comes to learning how to make money online there are plenty of con artists out there who will do anything to get their hands on your cash and it’s almost impossible to know who to trust.

 Everything here is just my honest opinion.
 I’m not getting paid to write this review and I just say what I see to help my readers avoid work from home scams and discover the real money making programs.

 That being said, after doing a bit of digging, here’s what I found out: